qmk/qmk_firmware/docs/hardware_keyboard_guidelines.md

 All projects need to have a `config.h` file that sets things like the matrix size, product name, USB VID/PID, description and other settings.
 In general, use this file to set essential information and defaults for your keyboard that will always work.

-The `config.h` files can also be placed in sub-folders, and the order in which they are read is as follows
+The `config.h` files can also be placed in sub-folders, and the order in which they are read is as follows:

 * `keyboards/top_folder/config.h`
   * `keyboards/top_folder/sub_1/config.h`